romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How should workflows be configured with runners to meet specific workload requirements efficiently?
+Q: How should workflows be configured with runners to meet specific workload requirements efficiently?
 <details><summary>Show the answer</summary><p>

 - **Opt for self-hosted runners for tailored environments or GitHub-hosted runners for automated updates and isolated environments**